 My page is loading with the branding, but it is displaying a 404 error and my URL doesn't have my path like /experts.
 Why?

-This means that your API route handler is stripping the path and redirecting to the root domain.
+This means that your middleware is stripping the path and redirecting to the root domain.
 The upstream PartnerPage server expects the entire path, which is why the 404 is displayed.
-Be sure that your API route handler file is forwarding the entire path, including anything you have like yourdomain.com/experts and not just yourdomain.com.
+Be sure that your middleware.ts file is forwarding the entire path, including anything you have like yourdomain.com/experts and not just yourdomain.com.

 Still need help?
 Reach out to PartnerPage support anytime.